Lundalogik/semantic-release-laravel/readme.md

 ## Description
-In order to have semantic release for Laravel projects.
+In order to have semantic release for Laravel projects .
 Change the version in packages.json and composer.json

 ## Install